Promising Practice: Using Volunteers for Cultural OrientationDOWNLOAD FULL PDF

 Who is Involved?

 Successful recruitment and management of volunteers requires engagement of various staff, starting with clear guidance and support from organizational leadership.
 Depending on the agency, organizational leadership may include national program management staff, who may provide guidelines, processes, and tools.
-Affiliate and field offices that have been successful at using volunteers in CO usually have a designated staff member for volunteer recruitment and management.
+Affiliate and field offices that have been successful at using volunteers in Cultural Orientation usually have a designated staff member for volunteer recruitment and management.
 However, a point of contact for volunteers can also be a caseworker, manager, or a committed volunteer.
 Regardless of the title, the selected individual should have experience managing volunteers, be knowledgeable about the refugee resettlement program, and have strong communication skills.

 Materials and Resources Needed

-In using volunteers for CO, you will need to ensure you have in place a structured volunteer management system to include key components such as the recruitment process, onboarding requirements, and volunteers’ roles and responsibilities.
+In using volunteers for Cultural Orientation, you will need to ensure you have in place a structured volunteer management system to include key components such as the recruitment process, onboarding requirements, and volunteers’ roles and responsibilities.
 The volunteer management system should also include the monitoring and tracking of volunteers’ contact information, hours, attendance, and other logistical information.
 You may have access to additional information and perhaps even volunteer management software either at your own offices or from your Resettlement Agency national office.

 Goal of Promising Practice